-Cleanliness is going to be a major factor in keeping safe while back at the gym, so you will definitely see a lot more people wiping down the equipment.
+Cleanliness is going to be a major factor in keeping safe while back at the gym, so you’ll be expected to wipe down all of the equipment you use.
 Here are four steps gyms are taking to keep everyone’s workout space clean:

 - Hand sanitisers in lobbies and around gyms

 - More regular cleaning and disinfecting sweeps of facilities in general

 - Encouragement to shower at home and immediately wash gear before and after use